kstenerud/concise-encoding/cte-specification.md

 | --------- | ---------------------------------------------------------------------- |
 | `"` | [02ba, 02dd, 02ee, 02f6, 05f2, 05f4, 1cd3, 201c, 201d, 201f, 2033, 2034, 2036, 2037, 2057, 3003, ff02](https://util.unicode.org/UnicodeJsps/confusables.jsp?a=%22&r=None) |
 | `\` | [2216, 27cd, 29f5, 29f9, 2f02, 3035, 31d4, 4e36, fe68, ff3c, 1d20f, 1d23b](https://util.unicode.org/UnicodeJsps/confusables.jsp?a=%5C&r=None) |

+### Text Safety Warning

+Despite the above character safety requirements and other mitigations inherent in the CTE format, the complexity of Unicode makes it impossible for a text format to be as safe as a binary format.

+[CBE](cbe-specitifaction.md) documents **SHOULD** always be preferred to CTE documents, except in cases where a human will be reading or writing the data.

+Avoid ingesting CTE documents from untrusted sources (or at the very least, round-trip them to CBE and back to CTE and verify what comes out).
+There will always be ways to craft text documents that look legitimate to the human eye but actually contain something else.

 ### Whitespace